circle117/circle117.github.io/_posts/2023-03-07-ComputerNetworks-The-Transport-Layer.md

 <u>demultiplexing at receiver</u>: use header info to deliver received segments to correct sockets

-### How Demultiplexing Work
+how demultiplexing work

-hosts received IP datagrams
+* hosts received IP datagrams
   * source IP address, destination IP address, transport-layer segment(including source, destination port number)

-host uses <u>IP addresses & port numbers</u> to direct segment to appropriate socket
+* host uses <u>IP addresses & destination port numbers</u> to direct segment to appropriate socket

-**Connectionless demultiplexing**

-* when creating socket, must specify <u>host-local</u> port

-* when creating datagram to send into UDP socket, must specify <u>destination IP address & port</u>
+### Connectionless Multiplexing and Demultiplexing

-* when receiving host receives UDP segment
+when a UDP socket is created

-  * check <u>destination port</u> in segment
-  * directs UDP segment to socket with that port

-* same destination port but different source IP addresses and port numbers will be directed to <u>same socket</u> at receiving host
+* the transport layer <u>automatically assigns</u> a port number to the socket
+* or we can <u>associate</u> a specific port number to the socket.

+steps

+1. Host A <u>creates a transport-layer segment</u> that includes
+   * the application data
+   * the source port number (return address)
+   * the destination port number
+   * two other values
+2. the network layer of the Host A encapsulates the segment in an <u>IP datagram</u>
+3. Host B <u>examines the destination port number</u> and delivers the segment to its socket
-  demultiplexing is only based on the destination port
+   * demultiplexing is only based on the destination port number

-**Connection-oriented demultiplexing**
+UDP socket is fully identified by a <u>2-tuple</u>

+* destination IP address
+* destination port number

+### Connection-oriented Multiplexing and Demultiplexing

-* TCP socket identified by <u>4-tuple</u>
+TCP socket is identified by a <u>4-tuple</u>
 * source IP address
 * source port number
-  * dest IP address
+* destination IP address
-  * dest port number
+* destination port number

-* demultiplexing: receiver uses <u>all four values</u> to direct segment to appropriate socket
+demultiplexing: receiver uses <u>all four values</u> to direct segment to appropriate socket

-* server may support many <u>simultaneous</u> TCP sockets
+server may support many <u>simultaneous</u> TCP sockets
-  * identified by its own 4-tuple
-  * associated with a different connecting client
-* If HTTP is used, the destination port is 80.
-The source IP and port number are used for demultiplexing

-**Multiplexing and demultiplexing happen at all layers**
+> Web servers often uses only one process, and create a  new thread with a new connection socket for each new client connection

 ## 3.3 Connectionless Transport: UDP

-"No frills", "bare bones", "best effort" Internet transport protocol
+"No frills", "bare bones" Internet transport protocol

+* only multiplexing/demultiplexing function and some light error checking

 UDP segments may be: <u>lost</u>, delivered <u>out-of-order</u>